Table of Contents Contents

 Federal Tax Brackets

-Federal tax rates are what everyone pays no matter where they live.
+Federal tax rates, also known as marginal rates, are what everyone pays no matter where they live.
 While many people think the more money you make, the more taxes you pay, that is technically true, but it isn’t really that simple.
-How it works is there are different tax brackets.
+It works because there are different tax brackets.
 In each of the federal income tax brackets, everyone pays the same, and then the rate only rises in the next tax bracket.
 The amount that you pay in taxes is based on your adjusted gross income.
-The rates below are based on 2024 tax rates.
+The rates below are based on 2025 tax rates and don’t include your provincial or territorial rates.

 Tax Bracket | Tax Rates |